lacanoid/pgddl/README.md

 other facilities for the purpose.

-PostgreSQL currently doesn't provide overall in-server DDL extracting functions, but rather just a separate `pg_dump` program.
+PostgreSQL currently doesn't provide overall in-server DDL extracting functions, but rather a separate `pg_dump` program.
 It is an external tool to the server and therefore requires shell access or local installation to be of use.

 PostgreSQL however already provides a number of helper functions which already greatly help with reconstructing DDL and are of course used by this extension.
-PostgreSQL also has sophisticated query capabilities, such as CTEs and window functions which make this project possible.
+PostgreSQL also has sophisticated query capabilities, such as CTEs and window functions which make this project possible by using only SQL.

 Advantages over using other tools like `psql` or `pgdump` include: